 Business for Agri-Food and Rural Enterprise - Business Communication highlights

-- The PgDip presents full-time students the opportunity to complete two short placements.
-In Semester 1, two weeks or 10 days teaching at a Further Education College, and in Semester 2, three weeks in a commercial setting developing business materials in a managerial or supervisory role.
-A self-funded study trip to Europe to observe best practices within business and community programmes is also an option.
+- The PgDip presents full-time students with opportunities to experience teaching practice in Semester 1, and to develop business materials in a managerial or supervisory role in Semester 2.
+An optional self-funded study trip to Europe to observe best practices within business and community programmes is offered, subject to viable numbers and resources.

 Introduction Programme content will vary depending on the pathway chosen: